kakutai/nodelj/README.md

 Nodelj is intended to be a luajit version of Nodejs.

-Development supported by Saldo Pty Ltd: https://www.saldo.com.au
+Development supported by Kakutai Pty Ltd: https://www.kakutai.com

 Notes:
 >The above is an aspiration, and not the current status of the project.